hci-a-if-its-2019/assignment-1-ramdan0cool/README.md

 3. Preferred using mobile over desktop for casual browsing.
 4. User usually access internet for 18 hours on daily basis.
 (Note: Recommended for rehab)
 5. User first access the site since middle school.
+6. User never publish a story on the site, or even have an account to log into.

 ## Transcript
 ```text